Spring Framework 6.1 introduces RestClient a new Fluent API to make synchronous HTTP requests

 Delete Resource

-request you just you need to use the delete()
+To perform a DELETE request you just you need to use the delete()

 ResponseEntity<Product> response = restClient.delete()